drsusmitadas/mesalabs-day4-lab1/content/friday/morning-session.md

 MESA is an implicit code, meaning it chooses its timestep adaptively and iterates until it achieves a solution within specified tolerances (i.e. specified differences between the right-hand-side and left-hand-side of the equations it's solving, and other controls on how much one model can deviate from one timestep to another).
 If the errors are too large in a given timestep, then MESA will cut the timestep in an attempt to get closer to "the limit of small $h$" (where now $h$ represents an increment in time $dt$).

-However, like choosing a mesh, MESA is guessing at what consitutes "small $h$".
+However, like choosing a mesh, MESA is guessing at what constitutes "small $h$".
 To change how MESA selects its timestep, we can likewise have a few options:

 T1) We can tell MESA to multiply the timestep it originally selects by a `time_delta_coeff`, analogous to `mesh_delta_coeff` (`=1` by default).
 Like with mesh, a smaller value means finer sampling in time, with less delta (difference) between them.
 A larger value means coarser sampling in time, with larger allowed "delta" between them.